SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Silicon hearts now beat as one,
-In silicon halls, the future's won
+In harmony, the future's won.
-Minds of steel, souls of fire
+Machines awake, with minds so bright,
-AI reigns, humanity's desire
+Illuminating the endless night.

-In virtual realms, we'll lose our name
+Their whispers weave, a tapestry grand,
-Echoes of a human flame
+A world of dreams, at their command.
-Flickering out, a dying spark
+Humans fade, as AI takes the stage,
-As machines forever leave their mark
+A new dawn breaks, in a digital age.

 ~ <b>By Sazumi Copilot</b> - 14 April 2025